-Recognizing that employees are a company’s most valuable assets, our Employee Benefits Practice Group helps clients develop and implement employee benefit programs tailored to attract and retain a top-notch workforce.
+Recognizing that employees are a company’s most valuable assets, our Employee Benefits Practice Group helps clients stay current and comply with the regulations governing their employee benefits programs.
 Our lawyers have experience and expertise in advising publicly-traded and privately-held companies, governmental entities, tax-exempt organizations and churches regarding design, documentation and administration of their employee benefit programs.

 Pension and Retirement Plans